Food Valley: Europe's hotspot for Agri-Food innovation

 They include research universities, academic medical centers, research institutes, and universities of applied sciences, all offering companies in the region access to new ideas, precious human capital and state-of-the-art infrastructure.

-- Radboud University and Medical Center (Nijmegen), a century-old general research university with over 15,000 staff and 19,000 undergraduate and graduate students, specializes in organic chemistry, microbiology, infectious diseases, immunology, human genetics, and brain research, among many other fields.
+- Radboud University and Medical Center (Nijmegen), a century-old general research university with almost 5,000 staff and over 22,000 undergraduate and graduate students, specializes in organic chemistry, microbiology, infectious diseases, immunology, human genetics, and brain research, among many other fields.

 Food Valley comprises many high-end Agri-Food research institutes, which cover the full spectrum of research from molecule to market and from basic science to applied (contract) research.